sohv/compliance-graph/README.md

 - Transparency - The compliance decisions must be 100% consistent, so we must show exactly what rules were applied.
 - Cost and Performance - RAG requires LLM API call for every transaction, which results in higher latency and more costs in RAG systems.

+## Limitations
+- **Real-time Updates** - Financial Compliance rules evolve rapidly and are highly subject to change.
+This project focuses on static rules being fed into the model as real-time integration of rules would incur extra costs in addition to LLM API expenses.
+- **Neo4j Scaling** -  The code written for Neo4j is not scalable for handling a large number of rules.
+My estimate is that the code can likely manage ~2000 financial rules in format **Rule-Action-Condition** stored in Neo4j database.
+More scalability means additional costs and further tuning of written code.

 ## Contributing

 1. Fork the repository